 Unfortunately power outages are not uncommon in the mountains.
 Power outages can be triggered by winter and spring rain/snow storms or lightning during the summer and fall.
 Pacific, Gas and Electric (PG & E) also notified us that as of 2019, they will shut power down during hot, windy conditions that could cause wild fires.

-We know this is inconvenient and unpleasant, but we ask for your patience if this occurs.
-We have provided candles, which are stored in the far right cabinet above the dryer in the laundry room.
+In the case of a power outage that uses up our battery, we have provided candles, which are stored in the far right cabinet above the dryer in the laundry room.
 We have also provided flashlights in every room, though to be honest they seem to disappear often, so we cannot guarantee that they are always where they are supposed to be!

 We did recently install a whole house surge protector to protect our appliances and your devices during occasional power surges.
 We hope you do not have the inconvenience of being without power while staying in our house, but we ask for your patience if this occurs.